pioneers/runtime/README.md

 		* In Runtime, used for Runtime to communicate all other data between itself and Dawn or Shepherd
 	* **Sockets**
 		* These objects are used by computers to communicate with other computers on the network.
 A connection over a network is made when a socket on one machine and another socket somewhere else on the network begin sending information to each other
 		* In Runtime, used to make connections with Dawn and Shepherd.
+Also used between `net_handler` and `executor` to communicate about the coding challenges
 * **Shared Memory**
 	* These special files can be used for different processes to communicate messages, especially structured messages.
 Shared Memory is the fastest type of interprocess communication (IPC)
 	* In Runtime, it is used to enable the fast transfer of most data (especially the high-throughput data) through the system
 * **FIFO Pipes**
     * These special files can be used for different processes to communicate messages, especially unstructured messages where the order in which the messages come is important
-	* In Runtime, used to transfer logs between the logger and `net_handler` before those logs are sent to Dawn, and used for `net_handler` and `executor` to communicate about the coding challenges
+	* In Runtime, used to transfer logs between the logger and `net_handler` before those logs are sent to Dawn
 * **Serial Communication**
 	* Serial communication happens whenever two devices communicate information byte-by-byte (usually over a wired connection), with no protocol or breaking up of large messages into smaller packets when necessary
 	* In Runtime, `dev_handler` and the `lowcar` devices communicate over serial connections